jjmomentum/vmtrain/notification/README.md

-The NotificationService is a Java based service with a REST endpoint that allows for the send of email notifications.
+The NotificationService is a Java based service with a REST endpoint that allows for the sending of email notifications.

-To build, insteall gradle 2.2+ and run the following command from notfication root dir: gradle build
+To build, install gradle 2.2+ and run the following command from notfication root dir: gradle build

 To run, execute the following command from nofication root dir: